-The former premises of St John's Medical Centre, which has moved to the new Altrincham Health and Wellbeing building on Market Street, Altrincham.
+The former premises of St John's Medical Centre, now located within the new Altrincham Health and Wellbeing building on Market Street, Altrincham.

 "Windlehurst", one of the private residences on the north side of the road.

-"Alderbank" - the most recent development on St John's Road.
-This was the site of an apartment block used as social housing, so no change there then...
+"Alderbank" - the most recent luxurious development on St John's Road.
+This was the site of an abandoned apartment block formerly used for social housing, so quite a change in usage...

 A T-shaped cul de sac on the S. side of St John's Road.
 Part of the early development of Bowdon and built in honour of Queen Victoria's husband.
 I hope you enjoy the site and take a moment to drop me a line.

 January 2021: a pair of elegant houses at the western end of the T. The tower in the background belongs to the former Trinity Church on Delamer Road.